davaya/openc2-jadn/jadn-v2.0.md

 business and similar processes.*

-JADN can be described as a UML profile for data items, formally defining the content of data used in software-based systems but not operations on that data.
+JADN can be described as a UML profile for data items, formally defining the content of data used in software-based systems.
 UML's organizing principle is classification, and among its classifiers are class and datatype:
-* **Class**: Instances of a class are objects that model operations and behavior, including the behavior of any variables within a process.
-This does not imply use of an object-oriented programming language; object refers to any variable in any language.
+* **Class**: Instances of a class are objects that model operations and behavior, including the behavior of variables within a process.
+This does not imply use of an object-oriented programming language; objects implement any variable in any language.
 * **Datatype**: Datatype differs from class in that instances of a datatype are identified only by their value.
 All instances of a datatype with the same value are considered to be equal instances.
 A datatype instance is a constant because by definition a different value is a different instance.